 When a bot is able to handle these straightforward inquiries, they’re eliminated from your team’s workload — enabling them to focus on more complex, important tasks, and assist your customers even more efficiently.

-8 of the Best Chatbots for WordPress
+Best Chatbots for WordPress

 If you’re interested in adding a chatbot to your site, the first step is choosing a platform on which to build it.
-Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these eight are some of the best.
+Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these nine are some of the best.

 Intercom is one of the most well-known chat and support platforms in existence today.
 We use it at Kinsta to provide 24×7 support to our WordPress hosting clients.
 In 2018, they extended their product by launching an AI-powered chatbot feature called “Answer Bot.”